Grahack/midichief/README.md

   - pads 3 to 6: BPM change (-5, +5, -1, +1)
   - pad 7: click mode (nothing, sound, light, sound+light)
   - pad 8: tap tempo
-  - pads 9 to 16: binary tweak of the BPM
+  - pads 9 to 16: binary display+tweak of the BPM
 - page 1
   - pots 5 to 8: NTS values (A, A+, B, B+)
   - pad 1: reload rules, hold to halt the RPi (needs confirm)